Tim Rieser

-Tim Rieser is a senior foreign policy aid to Senator Patrick Leahy.
-He is one "of the most powerful staffers in Congress presiding over U.S. foreign policy and U.S. foreign assistance."
+Tim Rieser is a senior aide to Senator Peter Welch.
+Rieser previously worked for Senator Patrick Leahy for 37 years.
+He has been noted as one "of the most powerful staffers in Congress presiding over U.S. foreign policy and U.S. foreign assistance."

-In 2015 he was listed as number 22 of Politico 50 - a "guide to the thinkers, doers and visionaries transforming American politics".
+In 2015 he was listed as number 22 of Politico 50 - a "Guide to the Thinkers, Doers and Visionaries Transforming American Politics".

 Education

 Rieser graduated from Dartmouth College in 1976 and from Antioch School of Law, now the University of the District of Columbia David A. Clarke School of Law, in 1979.

 Political career

 Rieser is a former public defender from Vermont.
 He has worked for Leahy since 1985.
 Since 1989 he has served as the Democratic Clerk for the Appropriations Subcommittee on State and Foreign Operations.

-Rieser was one of the architects of the 1992 law that banned land mines.
+Rieser was one of the architects of a 1992 law with the International Campaign to Ban Landmines to ban the usage of landmines.